Bachelor of Science in Management

 This course explores ethical decision making in a society with changing values and an increasing international interdependence.
 It stresses the development and application of moral and ethical concepts to practical cases and ethical dilemmas management faces.
 It develops an awareness of the ethical, social, and environmental implications and consequences of managerial decisions involved in managing a firm's relationship with society, its marketplace, and employees.
 Special attention is given to the question: To what extent should corporations exercise social responsibility?

 DESC 471.
-Statistical Methods and Research Design (4 units)
+Statistical Methods for Business (4 units)

 This course provides the student with the understanding and skills necessary to conduct business research programs and projects.
 Specific areas covered include descriptive and inferential statistics (data organization, measures of central tendency and dispersion, hypothesis testing, and both parametric and nonparametric statistical testing) and research design (questionnaire design, sampling methods, concepts and measures of reliability and validity, and data collection and interpretation).
 During the course, the student is expected to propose, design, and execute a business management research project.